IHE/ITI.Finance/input/pagecontent/volume-1.md

 Amara Nwosu is a field agent for the National Health Insurance Scheme (NHIS) and is registering a household into the scheme.
 Amara uses a tablet to input the beneficiary information in the Financing and Insurance System.

+1. Amara arrives at the home of the beneficiaries who identify themsleves with their national ID card(s).
+1. Amara queries the existance of the beneficiaries from the central ID or beneficiary register through the enrolment app (PoS) on his tablet.
+The client register returns basic attributes of the beneficiaries (e.g. full names, adress, birthdate etc)
+1. Amara captures all additional data needed for enrollemnt into a specific insurance scheme and submits it to the central Finance and Insurance System (FIS).
+1. The elegibility of the benificiary for this specific scheme is verifeid by eihter manual or automatic processes suing the FIS.
+1. If the elegibility cirteria are fullfilled, the beneficiary / household is being enrolled into the scheme in the FIS by creating a policy.
+1. optionally: The FIS updates the insuree or policiy number to the client register.
+1. The FIS return a status notification about the successfull enrollement back to the enrollemtn app.
+1. Amara adds any addintional data needed to the beneficiary record.

 ##### XX.4.2.1.2 Register Household Process Flow